mkdocstrings/griffe/README.md

   New: keyword-only
 ```

-See [the Usage section](https://mkdocstrings.github.io/griffe/usage/#on-the-command-line) for more examples.
+See [the API breakage section](https://mkdocstrings.github.io/griffe/checking/) for more examples.

 **With Python**, loading a package: